 - Immediate (Default): Changes are processed directly during the DataHandler operation.

-tx_solr_eventqueue_item) and processed by a separate scheduler task.
+tx_solr_eventqueue_item) and processed by a separate Scheduler task.

 Configuration is done via Extension Settings → monitoringType.